Last updated on November 10, 2020

 Where Will Those Cards and Sets Go When Rotation Hits?

 So, what happens on Arena once a set rotates?
 Great question!
-It’s fairly simple, as Arena follows the same rules as paper in regards to standard rotation.
+It’s fairly simple, as Arena follows the same rules as paper when it comes to Standard rotation.
 What’s legal in Standard is legal on Arena.
 As new sets come out, they will be added to Arena as well.
 Once each year, after the fall set releases, the four oldest sets in Standard rotate out.
-If you’re not familiar with this, check out our standard rotation article for the rundown.
+If you’re not familiar with this, check out our Standard rotation article for the rundown.